kirti095/Astrologer-app/README.md

   4.Open a pull request with a description of your changes.

 **License**
-    This project is licensed under the MIT License - see the `LICENSE` file for details.
+    This project is licensed under the MIT License - see the [LICENSE](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) file for details.

 **Acknowledgments**
-     Kirti Solanki: Designed and developed by Kirti095.
+     Kirti Solanki: Designed and developed by [Kirti Solanki](https://github.com/kirti095).

 **Contact**
-For any questions or feedback, please reach out to me on GitHub[`https://github.com/kirti095`].
+For any questions or feedback, please reach out to me on [GitHub](https://github.com/kirti095).